JieunKwon/Java_bean_CourseManagerApp/README.md

 This project is developing a GUI application using  JavaFX framework.
-It is based on College Course Inventory and the data is saved  in specific file.
+It is based on College Course Inventory and the data is saved in specific file by written File I/O.

  Project Description